 The Rush-Bagot treaty of 1817 was a landmark agreement between the United States and Great Britain to limit the number of naval vessels each nation could employ on the Great Lakes and Lake Champlain.
 The treaty helped form the basis of the later agreements to demilitarize the entire boundary.

-The terms of the treaty stated that both nations were limited to one vessel on Lake Champlain and Lake Ontario and two vessels on the remaining upper Great Lakes such as Lakes Huron, Superior, and Michigan.
-The vessels were not to exceed 100 tons burden and were armed with no more than an 18-pound cannon.3
+The terms of the treaty limited both nations to one vessel on Lake Champlain and Lake Ontario and two vessels on the remaining upper Great Lakes such as Lakes Huron, Superior, and Michigan.
+The vessels were not to exceed 100 tons burden and be armed with no more than an 18-pound cannon.3

 The Rush-Bagot treaty is named after American diplomat and then-Acting Secretary of State Richard Rush and then-British Minister to Washington Sir Charles Bagot.
 Both men interestingly agreed to negotiations over the issue via exchange of notes, forgoing in-person diplomacy.3

-The terms were agreed to on April 28, 1817, and both nations effectively began enforcement even though the treaty was still pending ratification by the Senate.
+The terms were agreed to on April 28, 1817, and both nations effectively began enforcement even though the Senate had not fully ratified the treaty.
 The Senate would ultimately unanimously ratify it on April 16, 1818.

-The Rush-Bagot treaty was favorable to both the United States and Great Britain, helping both lower naval maintenance costs during peacetime.
+The Rush-Bagot treaty was favorable to both nations, helping both lower naval maintenance costs during peacetime.
 However, it must be noted that the US derived possibly greater benefits while the British conceded on many items.